MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

        The Coverage report
     :::image-end:::

-1. Choose the **jquery.js** row.
-DevTools opens the file in the Sources tool.
-A line of code ran if it has a blue bar next to it.
-A red bar means it was not run, and is definitely not needed on page load.
+1. Choose the `jquery.js` row.
+DevTools opens the file in the **Sources** tool.
+If a line of code ran, a blue bar appears next to it.
+A red bar means the line of code was not run, and is definitely not needed on load of the webpage.

     :::image type="complex" source="../media/speed-glitch-tony-remix-updated-sources-drawer-coverage-reloaded-jquery-js.msft.png" alt-text="Viewing the jQuery file in the Sources tool" lightbox="../media/speed-glitch-tony-remix-updated-sources-drawer-coverage-reloaded-jquery-js.msft.png":::
        Viewing the jQuery file in the **Sources** tool
     :::image-end:::

-1. Scroll through the jQuery code a bit.
-Some of the lines that get "run" are actually just comments.
-Running this code through a minifier that strips comments is another way to reduce the size of this file.
+1. Scroll through the jQuery code.
+Some of the lines that run are actually just comments.
+To strip comments and reduce the size of the file, run the code through a minifier app or script.

 In short, when you are working with your own code, the **Coverage** tool helps you analyze your code, line-by-line, and only ship the code that is needed for page load.